outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - is the extra storage of a tree, network, or other structure with more than one dimension worth the computation gains
     - is the best storage format of a list where position would be checked later in code a map retaining order, with keys as ordered values & values as positions in original sequence (in case original position is significant and youre not just trying to find if the value is in the sequence)

   - question-answering algorithm

     - example: 'what is the definition of this word', 'what is the best route to destination', 'why does evolution occur', 'how to implement an intent with this tool'

       - question is the set of nodes that should be connected

+      - answer is the path between nodes
+        - set of steps to take
+        - set of possible alternate equivalent routes
+        - network query if other networks are needed
-      - answer is the path between nodes (set of steps to take, ordered combination of words & sub-definitions to form a definition, etc)
+        - ordered combination of words & sub-definitions to form a definition

-      - various forms that the answer could take:
+        - the answer can have various forms:
           - moving in the question intent direction
-        - approaching an interim answer to the final destination node
+          - approaching an interim answer to the final destination node or answering a sub-question
           - answering on another node layer (cause) or answering the reason for the question
+          - arriving at a non-answer (there is no right answer) or a conclusion of ambiguity or immeasurability
-        - taking a sub-optimal route for one metric (accuracy) to fulfill another metric (understandability)
+          - taking a sub-optimal route to the final destination node for one metric (accuracy) to fulfill another metric (understandability)

   - for nn: